Shaolin Monastery: Northern Wei and Northern Zhou dynasties

 Batuo, also referred to in the Chinese sources as Fotuo and in Sanskrit as Buddhabhadra, had enjoyed the sponsorship of the Emperor Xiaowen of Northern Wei since arriving in Pingcheng via the Silk Road, around the year 490.
 Yang Xuanzhi, in the Record of the Buddhist Monasteries of Luoyang (AD 547), and Li Xian, in the Ming Yitongzhi (1461), concur with Daoxuan's location and attribution.
 The Jiaqing Chongxiu Yitongzhi (1843) specifies that this monastery, located in the province of Henan, was built in the twentieth year of the Taihe era of the Northern Wei dynasty, that is, the monastery was built in AD 495.

 Thanks to Batuo, Shaolin became an important center for the study and translation of original Buddhist scriptures.
 It also became a place of gathering for esteemed Buddhist masters.
 Historical sources on the early origins of Shaolin kung fu show that at this time, martial arts practice existed in the temple.
 Batuo's teaching was continued by his two disciples, Sengchou (僧稠 (sēngchóu), 480–560) and Huiguang (慧光 (huìguāng), 487–536).

-In the first year of the Yongping era (506), Indian monks Lenamoti (勒那摩提, in Sanskrit: Ratnamati) and Putiliuzhi (菩提流支, in Sanskrit: Bodhiruci) came to Shaolin to set up a scripture translation hall.
-Together with Huiguang, they translated master Shiqin's (世親 (shìqīn); in Sanskrit: Vasubandhu) commentary on the Ten Stages Sutra (Sanskrit: Daśabhūmika Sūtra; simplified Chinese: 十地经), an early, influential Mahayana Buddhist scripture.
-After that, Huiguang promoted the Vinaya in Four Parts (四分律 (sì fēn lǜ); Sanskrit: Dharmagupta-Vinaya), which formed the theoretical basis of the Luzong (律宗 (lǜzōng)) School of Buddhism, formed during the Tang Dynasty by Dao Xuan (596–667).
+In the first year of the Yongping era (506), the Indian monks Ratnamati (勒那摩提 (Lenamoti)) and Bodhiruci (菩提流支 (Putiliuzhi)) came to Shaolin to set up a scripture translation hall.
+Together with Huiguang, they translated master Vasubandhu's (世親 (Shìqīn)) commentary on the Ten Stages Sutra, an early and influential Mahayana Buddhist scripture.
+After that, Huiguang promoted the Vinaya in Four Parts (四分律 (sì fēn lǜ); Sanskrit: Dharmagupta-Vinaya), which formed the theoretical basis of the Luzong (律宗 (lǜzōng)) School of Buddhism, formed during the Tang dynasty by Daoxuan (596–667).

-In the third year of the Xiaochang era (527) of Emperor Xiaoming of Northern Wei, Bodhidharma (达摩 (dá mó)), the 28th patriarch of Mahayana Buddhism in India, came to the Shaolin Temple.
+In the third year of the Xiaochang era (527) of Emperor Xiaoming of Northern Wei, Bodhidharma, the 28th patriarch of Mahayana Buddhism in India, came to the Shaolin Temple.
 The Indian arrived as a Chan Buddhist missionary and traveled for decades throughout China before settling on Mount Song in the 520s.
 Bodhidharma's teachings were primarily based on the Lankavatara Sutra, which contains the conversation between Gautama Buddha and Bodhisattva Mahamatti, who is considered the first patriarch of the Chan tradition.

 Using the teachings of Batuo and his disciples as a foundation, Bodhidharma introduced Chan Buddhism, and the Shaolin Temple community gradually grew to become the center of Chinese Chan Buddhism.
 Bodhidharma's teaching was transmitted to his disciple Huike, who, the legend says, cut off his arm to show his determination and devotion to the teachings of his master.
 Huike was forced to leave the temple during the persecution of Buddhism and Daoism (574–580) by Emperor Wu of Northern Zhou.
 In 580, Emperor Jing of Northern Zhou restored the temple and renamed it Zhi'ao Temple (陟岵寺 (zhìhù sì)).